apache/cordova-docs/docs/en/edge/cordova/media/capture/captureVideoOptions.md

 BlackBerry WebWorks Quirks
 --------------------------

-- The __duration__ parameter is not supported.
-Recording lengths cannot be limited programmatically.
+- The __duration__ parameter is not supported, so the length of recordings cannot be limited programmatically.

 iOS Quirks
 ----------

 - The __limit__ parameter is not supported.
-One video is recorded per invocation.
+Only one video is recorded per invocation.
 - The __duration__ parameter is not supported.
-Recording lengths cannot be limited programmatically.
+The length of recordings cannot be limited programmatically.